mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 ## Using the default navigation

 By default, a navigation panel with an accordion item per page and a default title of `SELECT PAGE` is added to your dashboard.
-To leverage the navigation bar, you do not need to configure anything on top.
+To leverage the navigation panel, you do not need to configure anything on top.

 !!! example "Default navigation"
     === "app.py"